Summary of the study

 The study has registered Human Ethics Committee approval and is compliant with all privacy legislation.

 - This study requires patient consent.
-Contact will be made with all patients in Queensland who have, or have had, infection with COVID-19.
+Contact will be made with patients in Queensland who have, or have had, infection with COVID-19.

 - Patients will be sent an information pack containing information about the study.